-The Head of School and the middle management team, with proprietors, will monitor and evaluate the effectiveness of the Safeguarding and Child Protection Policy on at least an annual basis.
+The DSL and the senior management team will monitor and evaluate the effectiveness of the Safeguarding and Child Protection Policy on at least an annual basis.
 The DSL will at least annually review this policy and the implementation of its procedures.
-As a minimum standard the annual review should take account of staff training, referral data, changes and updates to legal framework and further issues which have emerged in the School.
+As a minimum standard, the annual review should take account of staff training, referral data, changes and updates to legal framework and further issues which have emerged in the School.